What is Sociology?

 Our Approach

-The purpose of the Sociology Department is to empower students by educating them to think critically about the social world and cultivating in them the values, skills, and desire to become engaged citizens of a complex, multicultural world.
+The purpose of the Sociology Department is to empower students by educating them to think deeply about the social world and cultivating in them the values, skills, and desire to become engaged citizens of a complex, multicultural world.

 We think of our classes as “collaborative learning communities” in which we all teach and learn from each other.
 As such, our courses require student engagement.
 Participation in class facilitates learning; it provides students the opportunity to apply their own perspectives and backgrounds to the course content, thus learning valuable skills and taking students to deeper levels of learning.
 Participation also enables students to learn about the world from different perspectives, which broadens understanding.
 Our primary goal is to help students succeed at learning, and student involvement in class is crucial in this.
+Whether a class is fully on-campus, in hybrid format, or fully online, we expect students to participate and engage with one another.

 Contact Us